trustedci/swe-guide-site/pages/level2.md

 Package Managers, such as [APT](https://wiki.debian.org/Apt) for Debian based Linux distrubtions or [RPM](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/deployment_guide/ch-rpm) for Red Hat based distrubtions.
 Apple has their own [App Store](https://www.apple.com/ios/app-store/) and so does [Microsoft](https://www.microsoft.com/en-us/store/apps/windows).
 These places allow the end user to easily install the software with the correct dependencies and to keep things up to date.

-- When to use OS repos, language repos, vs. other repos (e.g. PPAs / overlays / OSG repos)
-- Reference to repos
 - Other distribution methods (e.g. container or VM distribution)
 	- security concerns
 	- how to do it well